elementa-style-guide/elementa/README.md

 ## Configuration

-**Warning:** currently there is no default configuration, you must create an `elementa.config.js` file, containing all of the configuration options you can see in the example, in the root directory of your project.
+If you want to change the default configuration, you can create an `elementa.config.js` file in the root directory of your project.

 ```js
 // elementa.config.js